mjrosi/second-portfolio/README.md

 - __Question secction__

   - This section display the questions and options.
 Total number of questions are five.
 Each question has four options.
-  - After choosing an option, next option will automatically load.
+  - After choosing an option, next questions and options will automatically load.
   - There is a progress bar at the bottom of this section which shows he number of answered questions of total questions.

 ![question-section](assets/images/Screenshot-questions.png)